Advances in Embodied Navigation Using Large Language Models: A Survey: Introduction

 This paper primarily explores the usage of LLMs in navigation models.
 By delving into these technologies, we provide comprehensive knowledge and resources for researchers and practitioners.
 Compared to other related reviews, this paper focuses specifically on the application of large language models in the field of navigation, analyzing the strengths and weaknesses of existing LLM-based navigation models, and comparing them with non-LLM-based Vision-and-Language Navigation (VLN) models~\cite{cui2024survey}~\cite{zhang2022survey}~\cite{evaluation}.
 Additionally, we review common datasets in the navigation field, compare these datasets, and highlight the current issues with them.
 Our contributions are as follows: \begin{enumerate} \item \textbf{Comprehensive Review and Comparative Analysis}: The article provides a comprehensive review of the application of LLMs in the navigation field, covering multiple LLM-based navigation models and comparing them with non-LLM-based models.
-This integrated analysis helps readers fully understand current research developments and highlights the advantages and disadvantages of LLMs in navigation. \item \textbf{Dataset Analysis}: The article thoroughly analyzes commonly used datasets in the navigation field, discussing their applicability, issues, and limitations.
-This detailed analysis guides researchers in selecting appropriate datasets and offers practical advice for their application, enhancing the article's practical relevance. \item \textbf{Challenges and Future Directions}: The article not only showcases current research advancements but also delves into the challenges and issues faced by existing methods in practical applications.
+This integrated analysis helps readers fully understand current research developments and highlights the advantages and disadvantages of LLMs in navigation. \item \textbf{Dataset Analysis}: The article provides a thorough analysis of commonly used datasets in the navigation field, discussing their applicability, issues, and limitations.
+This detailed analysis helps researchers select appropriate datasets and offers practical advice on their application, thereby enhancing the practical relevance of the article. \item \textbf{Challenges and Future Directions}: The article not only showcases current research advancements but also delves into the challenges and issues faced by existing methods in practical applications.
 By identifying these challenges, the article points out directions for future research and highlights innovative application scenarios and technological trends of LLMs in the navigation field. \end{enumerate}